razetime/ngn-k-tutorial/06-numbers-and-logic.md

 ## Exercises
 1. Given an array `x` and a 'mask' array `y` consisting of zeroes and ones only, get the elements in `x` that are at the same positions as the ones in `y`. `f[2 7 89 92 -123;0 1 0 1 1]` -> `7 92 -123`.
-2. Create a dictionary from an array where they keys are the types of the elements in the array, and the values are the elements of the array.
+2. Create a dictionary from an array where the keys are the types of the elements in the array, and the values are the elements of the array.
 3. Create a function with two arguments `x` and `y`, which takes the sum of `x[y]` without nulls.